 These advertisers all agreed to amend their advertising after I reported them to the ASA.

 - Jackie Reader (t/a Solar Health).
 Resolved 06/05/11.
 Blogged here.
-The website is still online but the specific claims I had highlighted have gone.
+The website is still online.
+UPDATE 05/06/14 Although the specific claims I had highlighted have gone, it still appears to be problematic.

 - Inhealth UK (Brina Eidelson) Resolved 15/06/11.
 Mentioned on my blog here.
-The website is still online but the claims I’d highlighted have gone.
+The website is still online.
+UPDATE 05/06/14 Although the specific claims I had highlighted have gone, it still appears to be problematic.

 - UK Blood Clinic Resolved 03/08/11.
 Blogged here.
 The website is no longer active.